Close

 • Sponsors

-Soul Sessions borrows its title from weekly gatherings organized by Black soldiers in Vietnam during the Vietnam War.
-These “soul sessions” became spaces of learning, fostering solidarity, education, and community building.
+The exhibition borrows its title from weekly gatherings organized by Black Marines during the Vietnam War, where Kambon served as an infantryman and combat illustrator.
+These “soul sessions” became spaces of learning—fostering solidarity, education, and community building.
 The exhibition expands on this concept to highlight the pedagogical dimensions of Kambon’s practice, emphasizing his sustained engagement with historical events and ideas that shape liberatory movements—particularly Black resistance to colonialism and slavery.

-Akinsanya Kambon: Soul Sessions at SculptureCenter is curated by Sohrab Mohebbi, Director, and Jovanna Venegas, Curator, with Sharon Liu, Asymmetry Curatorial Fellow.
+Akinsanya Kambon: Soul Sessions is organized by SculptureCenter and the Center for Art, Research and Alliances (CARA).
+The presentation at SculptureCenter is curated by Sohrab Mohebbi, Director, and Jovanna Venegas, Curator, with Sharon Liu, Asymmetry Curatorial Fellow.
 The presentation at CARA is curated by Manuela Moscoso, Executive and Artistic Director, with curatorial support from Marian Chudnovsky, Curatorial Assistant.

 Akinsanya Kambon (b.
 1946, Sacramento, CA) has worked in clay for almost four decades, creating vessels, figures, and wall plaques.
 These ceramics visualize narratives of the Black diaspora, including African histories, mythologies, and stories of violence and revolution from throughout Africa and the Americas.
 From 1966 to 1968, Kambon served in Vietnam with the U.S. Marine Corps as a combat illustrator and infantryman and was awarded several Purple Hearts for his bravery.
 Upon his return, he joined the Sacramento chapter of the Black Panther Party.
 As Lieutenant of Culture, he worked on the layout and illustrations for The Black Panther newspaper.
 Kambon earned a BA and an MA from California State University, Fresno.
 He worked as a professor of art at the California State University, Long Beach for 30 years and led free youth art programs devoted to African, Indigenous, and Latino culture out of his Long Beach studio.
 Recent solo exhibitions include Marc Selwyn Fine Art, Los Angeles (2025); Jack Shainman Gallery, New York (2022); Crocker Art Museum, Sacramento (2016).
 Recent group exhibitions were at the Hammer Museum, Los Angeles (2023); Oakland Museum of California, Oakland (2016); and Joyce Gordon Gallery, Oakland (2016).
 In 2023, Kambon received the Mohn Award for Artistic Excellence from the Hammer Museum, Los Angeles.